Connexion by Boeing: Infrastructure

 The infrastructure initially used a phased array K_{u} band antenna manufactured by Boeing and later a reflector antenna developed and manufactured by Mitsubishi Electric Corporation on the aircraft, leased satellite transponders, and ground stations.
 The service provided downlink speeds of up to 20 Mbit/s and uplink speeds up to 2 Mbit/s.
 Speed varied due to many factors including resource availability, aircraft location, and regulatory restrictions.
 A license from the U.S. Federal Communications Commission (FCC) was first received on December 27, 2001.
 The United Kingdom subsequently on July 24, 2002 granted Boeing a license for operating over its territory.
 Other nations followed in granting operating licenses for the service.
 The service coverage included North America, North Atlantic, Europe, the Middle East, Northern Pacific, Australia, and Asia.
 While other providers have provided in-flight internet, Connexion by Boeing accomplished it first for flights over water.

-Ground stations were located in Vancouver Island Canada, Ibaraki Japan, Moscow Russia, Littleton, Colorado US, and Leuk Switzerland.
-Two supporting data centers were also used to control the service.
-These were located in Kent, Washington and Irvine, California.
+Ground stations were located in Vancouver Island, Canada; Ibaraki, Japan; Moscow, Russia; Littleton, Colorado; and Leuk, Switzerland.
+Two supporting data centers in Kent, Washington and Irvine, California were also used to control the service.

 First run

-The service was first commercially demonstrated onboard two Boeing 747-400 aircraft that were operated by Lufthansa and British Airways in 2003.
-Service was provided between Frankfurt Airport - Washington Dulles and London Heathrow - New York JFK.
+The service was first commercially demonstrated in 2003 onboard two Boeing 747-400 aircraft operated by Lufthansa and British Airways.
+Service was provided between Frankfurt Airport–Washington Dulles and London Heathrow–New York JFK.